jupyterlab/jupyterlab/docs/xkcd_extension_tutorial.md

 ## Improve the widget behavior

 ### Center the comic and add attribution

-Create a `style` subfolder in the root of your extension project directory.
-Then create and open a `style/index.css` file for editing.
+Open `style/index.css` in our extension project directory for editing.
 Add the following lines to it.

 ```css
 .jp-xkcdWidget {